Kandy War Cemetery

 The Kandy War Cemetery, formerly known as the Pitakande Military Cemetery, is a British military cemetery in Kandy, Sri Lanka, for soldiers of the British Empire who were killed during World War II as well as a soldier who died during World War I.

+The cemetery is a Commonwealth War Graves Commission (CWGC) maintained burial site for soldiers.
 There are 203 buried consisting of: 107 British, 35 East Africans, 26 Sri Lankans, 23 Indians, 6 Canadians, 3 Italians, 1 Frenchman and 2 unidentified persons, Of the 203 dead, 151 were army, 32 were air force, 16 were navy, 2 were unidentified, 1 was merchant navy and 1 was from the national fire service.

 Location

 The cemetery is located in Deveni Rajasinghe Mawatha, approximately 1.5 km from the main road.